LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 ``` Bash
 $> gradlew run
 ```
+Based on the example above, I think you get the idea of how the build automation tool organizes the project.

 ## <a id="prerequisite"></a>Prerequisite

-Before I am going further, there is some prerequisite, dependencies software, and libraries that the project is needed.
+Before I am going further, there is some prerequisite, dependencies, and libraries that the project is needed.

 ### Java SDK